shzcuber/CS163-Projects-2024Fall/_posts/2024-12-07-team34-gaussian-splatting.md

 _Fig 4.
 Comparison of generation speed and mesh quality between DreamGaussian and previous works_

 ### Instant Splat
+Task
+The goal of InstantSplat is to address the shortcomings of COLMAP when its randomly initialized Gaussians or sparse SfM points fail with sparse-view data or data with too few images and lacks an error correction mechanism which causes errors to build up over time.
+3 Main Contributions:
+The overall architecture of Instant splat consists of a pipeline that integrates Multi-View Stereo (MVS) with 3D-GS to address sparse-view reconstruction in the reliance on SfM and training efficiency.

+InstantSplat also introduces an efficient, confidence-aware point downsampler address scene overparameterization.

+Finally, InstantSplat proposes a self-correction mechanism in the form of a gradient-based joint optimization framework using photometric loss to align the Gaussians and camera parameters in a self-supervised manner

 ## Running Existing Codebases